 It was only later that I came to recognize that my propensity to seek out and secure this sort of attention emerged from the belief that I would never be worth wanting for always.
 My experience with love had heaped hurt upon hurt on me every time, because every time I had loved, I was left.
 I’d been left behind and alone in every significant relationship I’d been in up till then, which meant I assumed any lover would eventually tire or otherwise move on from me.
 My flirting was a way of testing every eligible young bachelor—to see whether he thought I was worthy of being truly and forever wanted.
 But until Cale, I never came close to believing it myself.

-We drove to the airport in Managua the next day to welcome the Trinity team.
+We drove to the airport the next day to welcome the new team.
 When I saw the boy I instantly knew to be Cale heading in our direction, I was devastated.

 Not only was he gorgeous by all objective standards of beauty—the literal incarnation of tall, dark, and handsome—but I felt myself immediately drawn to him.
 I tried not to stare and spent the bus ride to the farm buried in my book, reading and failing to understand the same sentence over and over again.

 Though I’d resolved to keep my distance, the next morning we were assigned to the same worksite.
 There were only five of us laying bamboo roof together, and so it happened that Cale and I began to talk.
 He asked me questions, and I was so taken with his thoughtful way of speaking and listening.
 As the days passed, I found myself telling him all the things I knew and loved, all the while inviting him to share what was on his mind and heart.
 We walked and talked and sat in the hammocks till the night watchman ordered curfew.